lexer

 of of the following methods:

-Use the convenience function
+Use the convenience function lexer.word_match()

-optionally coupled withlexer.set_word_list()
+optionally coupled with

 The benefit of using this method is that other lexers that inherit from, embed, or embed themselves into your lexer can set, replace, or extend these word lists.
 For example, the TypeScript lexer inherits from JavaScript, but extends JavaScript’s keyword and type lists with more options.